1920s Trivia

 Answer: 20th Century Fox

-Question: Which Swedish pop group gained international success in the 1970s with hits like "Dancing Queen" and "Mamma Mia"?
+Question: Which Swedish pop phenomenon got the world grooving with chart-topping hits like "Dancing Queen" and "Mamma Mia," turning the '70s into an everlasting dance party?

 Answer: ABBA